-For the first rinse, it’s a good idea to rinse cotton shirts in running cold water.
-But for polyester, it’s better to start with hot or warm water as the previous step of dying likely involves a boiling dye bath!
+For the first rinse, it’s a good idea to rinse cotton shirts in cold water.
+But for polyester, it’s better to start with hot or warm water as the previous dyeing step likely involves a boiling dye bath!
 Eventually, switch to cold water.
 Doing so will lock the color while removing the extra dye.

 Bleeding is a common problem where the color leaves the fabric and gets transferred to other clothes.
-The color can also move out of the lines and patterns and make the designs look blurred.
+The color can also move out of the lines and patterns, making the designs look blurred.
 You’d want the edges of the beautiful patterns to look distinct, right?

 After the soak, you need to give the shirt another rinse.
-For cotton shirts, use hot water and small quality of mild detergent.
+For cotton shirts, use hot water and a small quantity of mild detergent.
 Only cold water is sufficient for the final rinse of your polyester shirt.
 This step can be repeated multiple times until the water stops looking muddy.